novix-sa/Pyplan/docs/User Guide/Introduction.md

 The enterprise version of Pyplan is installed on a server.
 In this section it is explored the app architecture and how to administer users regarding security and resources.

 ### Tutorials and Examples
-In the Public folder that y
+In the Public folder that you can access through the File Manager, you will find tutorials that will explain **"How to"** do many things.
+The Examples are intended to demon
 ## What you will NOT find in this User Guide
 Pyplan can be considered a Python integrated development environment for data analytics apps.
 It is not the purpose of this user guide to explain how to programming in Python, neither on any of the other used libraries like Pandas, Numpy or Xarray just to name a few.
 There are plenty of introductory tutorials and courses for you to learn from.